mebobby2/cuscom/README.md

 controller for scheduling & thread allocation.

 ## Upto
-Page 73
+Page 87

-If you now run our Camel application, it still works as it used to
+In order to work with JMS queues